NAME

 olivetti-mode

 .
-Defaults to false.hide-pre-blocks
+Defaults to false. hide-pre-blocks

 push-button

-used to toggle the visibility per-block.hide-pre-closing-line
+can be used to toggle the visibility per-block. hide-pre-closing-line

 hide-pre-context